ankit10555/Ecommerce_EDA_Project/README.md

 # Ecommerce_EDA_Project
-The Project data was taken from kaggle
-First Data cleaning was conducted and was checked for outliers.Then the EDA was conducted on the following parameters:
+Dataset taken from Kaggle and these explorations were performed:

+- Data Cleaning

+- Outliers detection and correction

-1.Order Trend analysis was done over month, year and days 2.Shipping cost analysis
+1. Order Trend Analysis was done over month, year and days

+2. Shipping cost analysis

-3.Sales analysis
+3. Sales analysis

-4.Region-wise Customer Segmentation
+4. Region-wise Customer Segmentation

-and inference were made accordingly.
+And inferences were made accordingly...